syntasso/kratix-docs/docs/workshop/part-ii/02-service-on-demand.md

 While you only provided a single image, you can see that there are four listed.
 Each has a job as follows:
 * `reader` makes sure that the Resource Request is available to the pipeline
-* `xaas-request-pipeline-stage-*` images are an ordered list from the provided containers in the Promise
+* `xaas-request-pipeline-stage-0` the container name you specified in the Kratix Pipeline
 * `work-writer` schedules the files in the `output` directory based on the labels provided
 * `status-writer` updates the Resource Request status